MichaelAquilina/Some-2D-RPG/TASKS.md

 - [IP] - Collision detection between entities.
 		 - The current works relatively well but some form of optimizations need to be performed to reduce CPU usage.
 		 - Some forms of physics to allow proper reaction would be better.
-- [] - Move NPC Hit Code/Hero Hit code to RPGEntity since the mechanics behind it should be the same for all RPGEntities on the map.
-     - need some way to abstract the concept of IsAttacking, IsReadyFromAttacking etc..
 - [] - GUI controls:
 		- Take a look at behindcurtain3 ui code.
 		- NuclexFramework: http://nuclexframework.codeplex.com/wikipage?title=Nuclex.UserInterface&referringTitle=Home